cdktf/cdktf-provider-google/docs/computeInstanceFromTemplate.python.md

 - *Type:* str

+The IP address that is be 1:1 mapped to the instance's network ip.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/compute_instance_from_template#nat_ip ComputeInstanceFromTemplate#nat_ip}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/compute_instance_from_template#nat_ip ComputeInstanceFromTemplate#nat_ip}

 ---